openFuelCell2/openFuelCell2.github.io/docs/installation/installFromSource.md

 ---

-### Building openFuelCell
+### Building openFuelcell2

 The structure of the repository separates the source codes of the solver and the required libraries in two different folders, called appSrc and libSrc.
-In order to build openFuelCell2, a compatible version of OpenFOAM has to be sourced, see the [table above](#supported-versions-of-openfoam) and the corresponding openFuelCell branch needs to be selected.
+In order to build openFuelCell2, a compatible version of OpenFOAM has to be sourced, see the [table above](#supported-versions-of-openfoam) and the corresponding openFuelcell2 branch needs to be selected.
 If cloned the code, as described [above](#git-repository), the active branch can be shown with

 ```bash
 > git branch